This post may contain affiliate links. Please read our disclosure policy.

 This Tropical Smoothie recipe is a cool and creamy smoothie drink filled with tropical flavors.
 Loaded with protein and so easy to make.
 Perfect as a breakfast meal replacement or a refreshing drink in between meals.

-How to make the protein smoothie
+How to make Tropical Smoothie

 • Place the pineapple juice, protein powder, coconut milk, banana, mango, and pineapple in a blender; blend until completely smooth.